spatie/laravel-cors/README.md

 ...
 ```

-### Creating your own cors profile
+### Creating your own CORS profile

 Imagine you want to specify allowed origins based on the user that is currently logged in.
 In that case the `DefaultProfile` which just reads the config file won't cut it.
-Fortunately it's very easy to write your own cors profile.
-A valid cors profile is any class that extends `Spatie\Cors\DefaultProfile`.
+Fortunately it's very easy to write your own CORS profile, which is simply a class that extends `Spatie\Cors\DefaultProfile`.

-Here's a quick example where it is assumed that you've already added a `allowed_domains` column on your user model:
+Here's a quick example where it is assumed that you've already added an `allowed_domains` column on your user model:

 ```php
 namespace App\Services\Cors;